InterplanetarCodebase/six_dof_spatial_manipulator/README.md

 1. You should have ROS Noetic installed on Ubuntu 20.04.
 Follow [this](https://wiki.ros.org/noetic/Installation/Ubuntu) link if you don't have ROS installed.
 Choose ROS Noetic Desktop Full Option

-2. Install the follwong dependencies also:
+2. Install the following dependencies also:

     `sudo apt-get install ros-noetic-move-base-msgs`